 In a country with no less than seven recognized religions, there are literally thousands of temples to explore whilst visiting India.
-Located in the central state of Madhya Pradesh, these temples are now a UNESCO World Heritage Site, and were built between the 9th and 10th centuries by the Chandela dynasty which dominated Central India at that time.
+Located in the central state of Madhya Pradesh, these temples are now a UNESCO World Heritage Site and were built between the 9th and 10th centuries by the Chandela dynasty which dominated Central India at that time.

 Their remote location saved them from the ravages of Islamic raiders, but also led to their abandonment after the Chandela’s decline in the 13th century.
-The temples were rediscovered in 1838 by the British, after being hidden in thick forest for hundreds of years.
+The temples were rediscovered in 1838 by the British, after being hidden in the thick forest for hundreds of years.
 The British found their eroticism shocking, with one officer stating “all the sculptures are highly indecent, and most of them disgustingly obscene”.

 Although most well known for their erotic carvings, the temples depict a great deal more than just sex.
-The famous sandstone sculptures are truly exquisite, executed with a joy, fluidity and lack of inhibition that is now rarely found in modern India.
+The famous sandstone sculptures are truly exquisite, executed with joy, fluidity and a lack of inhibition that is now rarely found in modern India.
 The complex’s 25 temples illustrate the brilliant burst of artistic flowering that took place under the Chandela rulers.

 According to local legend, there were originally 85 temples.
 The remaining 25 are placed in three groups; Western, Eastern and Southern.
 The Western Group boasts the most important temples, with the Eastern containing a number of exquisitely carved Jain temples.
 The last phase of temple building in Khajuraho is seen in the Southern Group, which features only two temples.